 One day Fred mentioned he needed help delivering archery to the spinal injuries rehab centre at Stoke Mandeville, so I went along with him to see what it was all about.
 That was the start of great change for me.
 At that time I was out of my depth as I was not a coach, but that didn’t matter, as Fred and other well-known archers soon showed me how I could be of help.

 As time went by, I made more trips to Stoke Mandeville, and through WheelPower(the national organisation for wheelchair sport in Britain), gained the skills needed to coach.
 It then became necessary to become a licensed coach, so WheelPower paid for me to do the Session Coach (Level 1) qualification – I never looked back.

 Anyone can do archery and have fun!
-Some we coached at WheelPower had missing limbs, were wheelchair bound, had trouble standing, mental health problems and a variety of injuries.
+Some people we coached at WheelPower had amputations, were wheelchair users, had mobility issues, mental health problems and a variety of injuries.
 We coached everyone aged six to 80+.

 The point I want to get across is the reward of seeing others, who were either too scared or certain sport wasn’t for them, realise they could become great Sportspeople.

 Mohamed Patel at Leicester Archery Academy recently asked me to help him introduce the sport to disabled pupils from the city’s Ash Field Academy.
 You should’ve seen the children’s faces once they got the bows in their hands!
 It’s fantastic how Mohamed has set up his club, and works so hard to keep improving the skills of the archers and coaches.
 I’ve been very lucky to have someone change my life (thanks Fred!), and now I can do the same for many others.”

 The obstacles that a disabled person has to overcome just to leave home and get themselves set up to shoot are numerous, all before they have even taken aim.
 Coach Steve Millward tells us about his role in helping disabled archers at the range.